wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-solana.md

 #### Generate NTT Program Keypair

-When you deploy a Solana program, you need to hardcode the program ID (which is itself a pubkey) into the program code.
+When you deploy a Solana program, you need to hardcode the program ID (a pubkey) into the program code.
 The NTT CLI allows you to do this seamlessly.

 Generate a new NTT program keypair using: